qmi03/hpc-mpi-rma-report/src/contents/c1/motivation.typ

 synchronizing across different computation nodes, and C++'s power of communicating and synchronizing within one computation node.

-A recent research by Quaranta et al. @quaranta-mpi has shown the potential of this programming model in terms of performance through a newly proposed barrier algorithm.
-However, they have ignored a large number of existing barrier algorithms that have been designed for similar programming models.
+A recent research by Quaranta and Maddegedara @quaranta-mpi has shown the potential of this programming model in terms of performance through a newly proposed barrier algorithm.
+However, they have ignored a large number of existing barrier algorithms that have been designed for similar programming models. @herlihy2020art
-@herlihy2020art